SolarPrice Logo_2SolarPrice Logo_2SolarPrice Logo_2SolarPrice Logo_2

 There’s a bit more to it than that—and we’ll explain it in more detail below—but the gist of it is that homeowners will still be able to save significant amounts of money in the same ballpark as the solar tax credit.
 Lease-to-own solar is designed to preserve, at least in part, the value of the tax credit; convert incentives into upfront savings; and ensure that homeowners still own their solar system in the long term.

-The Federal Solar Tax Credit Post-2025
+The Federal Solar Tax Credit in 2026 & Beyond

 While homeowners will no longer be able to claim this tax credit for installations starting in 2026, incentives tied to third-party ownership models (such as leases or power purchase agreements) remain available for systems placed in service by the end of 2027.
 In those cases, the lease company claims a different federal tax credit and may pass savings on to the homeowner through pricing or discounts.
+The tax credit is designed to promote domestic products, so when domestic products are used in an installation, companies can transfer the credit back to homeowners by using a prepaid lease.

-Lease-to-own solar programs are designed as a workaround to continue to provide savings to homeowners in place of the expiring solar tax credit.
+A prepaid power purchase agreement (PPA) is designed as a workaround to continue to provide savings to homeowners in place of the expiring solar tax credit.
 In these arrangements, a third-party company, such as a leasing company, will temporarily own the solar system in order to claim the tax credit.
 Part or all of those savings can then be passed on to the homeowner.
 As opposed to traditional solar leases, there are no monthly lease payments, as payment is made upfront the same way it would be if the system was purchased via cash or financing.
 Additionally, ownership of the system transfers automatically at the end of the term, which is typically six years.

-How Does Lease-to-Own Solar Work?
+How Does a Prepaid PPA Work?

 • Step 1: Temporary Ownership by Lease Company.
 The lease company is listed as the system owner at installation, allowing them to claim the federal tax credits still available to them.

 • Step 3: Six-Year Lease Term.
 The system is leased to the homeowner for a six-year period.
 The lease exists for ownership and tax purposes.
 Payment for the system is made upfront in cash or via solar financing as if the homeowner is purchasing it outright, so there are no monthly payments that need to be made.
+During this period, there is a 6-year production guarantee.
+Any repairs or services needed are provided by the leasing company to provide the homeowner peace of mind.

-Benefits of Lease-to-Own Solar for Homeowners
+Benefits of Prepaid Solar PPA for Homeowners

 This alternative arrangement has many potential benefits for homeowners looking to go solar and maximize their savings in the process.
 These include: